 Further details of ways to help a child, can be found in the Women's Aid Survivors Handbook.

 Where can a victim receive help?

 Being the victim of domestic abuse can affect your confidence but it is important to realise that you are not alone or to blame and there are many ways to get help including;

-- Surrey Multi Agency Safeguarding Hub (MASH) - is the initial point of contact, for anyone concerned about the safety of a child or adult.
+- Multi-Agency Safeguarding Hub (MASH) - is the initial point of contact, for anyone concerned about the safety of a adult.

 - Surrey Police - can investigate all reports of domestic abuse.